 Neither $\frac{\partial u_r}{\partial r}\big|_{r=r_1}$ nor $\widetilde{u}_2$ are solutions of the original equation.
 But since they both solve the same inhomogeneous equation, their difference is the correct solution we are looking for: \beq u_2(x):=u_1(x)\log x+x^{r_1}\sum_{n=0}^{\infty}\frac{\partial a_n(r)}{\partial r}\bigg|_{r=r_1}x^n-x^{r_2}\sum_{n=0}^{\infty}b_nx^n \,. \eeq

 Eq.\ \eqref{eq:frob2} is an important relation.
-It gives us an explicit formula for the leading coefficient of the logarithm in the general solution: \beq a_0=\frac{1}{R'(r_1)}\sum_{m=0}^{r_1-r_2-1}\left[(r_2+m)p_{r_1-r_2-m}+q_{r_1-r_2-m}\right]b_m \,. \eeq Of course, this is still not a closed-form result, because one must first determine the constants $\{b_1,b_2,\ldots ,b_{r_1-r_2-1}\}$ using the recurrence relation \eqref{eq:frob3}.
+It gives us an explicit formula for the leading coefficient of the logarithm in the general solution:\footnote{It is worth emphasizing that $a_0$ is completely unambiguous modulo trivial rescalings (which we will fix later by choosing $b_0=1$).
+In particular, $a_0$ will not change when performing analytic changes of variable of the form $x\mapsto x+cx^2+\cdots$, i.e.\ the type of redefinitions which lead to ambiguities in the definition of the Love number when the logarithm is absent (see e.g.~\cite{Hui:2020xxx,Pereniguez:2021xcj}).} \beq a_0=\frac{1}{R'(r_1)}\sum_{m=0}^{r_1-r_2-1}\left[(r_2+m)p_{r_1-r_2-m}+q_{r_1-r_2-m}\right]b_m \,. \eeq Of course, this is still not a closed-form result, because one must first determine the constants $\{b_1,b_2,\ldots ,b_{r_1-r_2-1}\}$ using the recurrence relation \eqref{eq:frob3}.
 The latter does not seem to admit a closed form solution given general $\{p_n\}$ and $\{q_n\}$, however it can be explicitly solved in some particular cases of physical interest.